DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Related Work

 \subsection{Multi-modal Learning and Zero-Shot Foundations}

-Zero-Shot Learning (ZSL) seeks to endow models with the ability to recognize novel classes by transferring knowledge from seen classes via a shared semantic space, typically informed by textual descriptions or attributes.
-Early embedding-based methods focused on learning a compatible projection of visual and semantic data into a common space and optimizing a distance metric~\cite{emb1, emb2, emb3}.
-This paradigm was advanced by generative approaches, which learn to synthesize visual features from semantic embeddings, thereby creating prototypes for unseen classes and alleviating the bias towards seen categories~\cite{aezsl}.
-Further inspired by human cognition, some methods proposed disentangling representations into local, attribute-like concepts to improve compositional generalization~\cite{semantic-disentangle, msdn}.
-The modern ZSL landscape has been reshaped by large-scale multi-modal representation learning.
-The introduction of CLIP~\cite{clip}, which contrastively pre-trains on massive image-text pairs from the web, created a powerful and universal vision-language manifold that now serves as a foundational backbone for countless downstream tasks.
-This success has spurred efforts to extend this alignment to other modalities.
-For instance, ULIP~\cite{ulip} and Point-CLIP~\cite{point-clip} successfully unified 3D point cloud representations with the image-text space, demonstrating that knowledge distilled from the rich vision-language manifold can effectively address data scarcity in other domains.
+Zero-Shot Learning (ZSL) recognizes novel classes by transferring knowledge from seen classes via a shared semantic space.
+Early embedding-based methods focused on learning compatible visual-semantic projections~\cite{emb1, emb2, emb3}, while generative approaches synthesize visual features from semantic embeddings~\cite{aezsl}.
+Recent compositional action recognition work~\cite{yan2023progressive} has demonstrated the value of progressive instance-aware feature learning for novel action-object combinations.
+The modern ZSL landscape has been reshaped by large-scale multi-modal learning.
+CLIP~\cite{clip} created a powerful vision-language manifold through contrastive pre-training, spurring efforts to extend this to other modalities like 3D point clouds~\cite{ulip, point-clip}.

-Our work builds upon these foundational principles of cross-modal alignment.
-However, we contend that the direct application of these general-purpose models to skeleton-based action recognition is suboptimal.
-The unique, structured, and temporal nature of skeleton data necessitates specialized architectural designs to fully exploit the modality's fine-grained spatio-temporal characteristics, a challenge that generic vision-language models are not inherently equipped to handle.
+Our work builds upon these principles but argues that generic vision-language models are insufficient for skeleton-based action recognition, which requires specialized designs to exploit fine-grained spatio-temporal characteristics.